 However, photos, stories and even secrets are now being broadcast to the world through popular social media sites like Facebook, Instagram and Twitter.
 Most site users don't read the "terms of service" to learn what rights they have and what rights they may have given to website owners.
 If you read the terms of service, you may discover that you have granted these sites the right to license your photos to others without having to compensate you.
 Even if they have a right to do this according to the terms of service, they may not have done so.
 Most sites will offer to help you reach the person who appropriated your picture without your permission.

-Q: What permission did I give the social media site?
+Q: What permission did I give Facebook?